23/04/2025

 Living with the disease

-One of the most recurring difficulties in the conversation with Patricia and Alejandro is the constant struggle against architectural barriers.
-Patricia, who lives in a city with limited access, explains: "In 1979, when I finished EGB, barriers were everywhere.
-Today, although some progress has been made, we still find it difficult to access places".
-Alejandro tells his testimony at the university, where, after the tireless insistence of his mother, Sonia, he can be accompanied by someone to help him get around the building.
+One of the most recurring challenges in conversations with Patricia and Alejandro is the constant struggle against architectural barriers.
+Patricia, who lives in a city with limited accessibility, explains: “In 1979, when I finished EGB, barriers were everywhere.
+Today, although there has been some progress, we still encounter difficulties accessing places.”
+Alejandro shares his experience at the university, where, after his mother Sonia’s tireless persistence, he is allowed to be accompanied by someone who helps him navigate the building.

 However, and despite the fact that he is studying 'with very good grades' the occupational therapy degree, he continues to encounter many integration problems in his course, especially in the teaching, which is not as adapted as he would like.
 The teachers must provide Alejandro with a series of conditions in the classroom that, many times, have not been met.

-Despite the fact that both Sonia and Patricia acknowledge the progress made, they agree that society is still not sufficiently prepared to take into account and meet the needs of people with reduced mobility.
-"What for some may be something simple, for us is an odyssey and not everyone is able to understand it," Patricia emphasizes.
+That said, and even though both Sonia and Patricia acknowledge the progress made, they agree that society is still not prepared enough to take into account and meet the needs of people with limited mobility.
+“What may be simple for some is an ordeal for us, and not everyone is able to understand that,” Patricia emphasizes.

-For example, something as simple and common as public transport is another area where barriers are much more visible.
-Sonia recalls an experience in Madrid: "When I went to a consultation in Madrid with Alex and arrived at Atocha station, I was surprised by the lack of accessibility.
-They were under construction, and there was no way to get through.
-At the train station there was only one elevator and, since it was raining, it didn't even work."
+For example, something as simple and common as public transportation is another area where barriers are much more visible.
+Sonia recalls an experience in Madrid: “When I went to a doctor’s appointment in Madrid with Alex and arrived at Atocha Station, I was surprised by the lack of accessibility.
+They were doing construction work, and there was no way to get through.
+There was only one elevator at the train station, and since it was raining, it wasn’t even working.”

-Another of the topics touched by both is the access to adapted wheelchairs, an indispensable tool for Fibrodysplasia patients, since their mobility is, in almost all cases, null.
-Once again, when talking about rare diseases, reference is made to the inexplicable differences between autonomous communities within the same Spanish territory.
-For example, Patricia mentions her own experience: "in Valencia, wheelchairs are financed, but in other communities, such as Asturias, there are people from the Association who have to pay for them out of their own pocket.
-It is an additional burden to the many that the pathology itself already entails," Patricia explains.
-"I came across an orthopedic company that tried to sell me an aluminum chair for 400 euros more than it really cost, despite the fact that it had already been prescribed by the doctor," says Alejandro's mother, Sonia, in frustration, in the case of Andalusia.
+Another issue raised by both is access to adapted wheelchairs, an indispensable tool for patients with fibrodysplasia, given that their mobility is, in almost all cases, nonexistent.
+Once again, when discussing rare diseases, reference is made to the inexplicable differences between autonomous communities within Spain itself.
+For example, Patricia mentions her own experience: “In Valencia, wheelchairs are covered by insurance, but in other regions, such as Asturias, there are people in the Association who have to pay for them out of their own pockets.
+It’s an additional burden on top of the many already caused by the condition itself,” explains Patricia.
+“I went to an orthopedic store that tried to sell me an aluminum wheelchair for 400 euros more than it actually cost, even though my doctor had already prescribed it for me,” says Alejandro’s mother, Sonia, with frustration, referring to the situation in Andalusia.

 Both agree that the lack of a unified and accessible system for obtaining adapted equipment represents an additional obstacle for those who struggle with this disease.
 Moreover, it adds to the expenses derived from the pathology, such as accompaniment and assistance, other specialties, specialized material....